jafingerhut/cljol/doc/README-dev.md

 Now look at the similar figure below, generated using JDK 9.0.4.
 The string that contains only 8-bit characters has a reference to an array of 30 bytes, whereas the string that has a character that cannot be represented in 8 bits has a reference to an array of 60 bytes.
+The Java library stores the difference in the array encoding via the field `coder` in the object of type `java.lang.String` that references the byte array.

 ![strings-jdk-9-4](images/strings-8-bit-and-not-Linux-4.15.0-54-jdk-Oracle-9.0.4-clj-1.10.1.png)